Do Your eCommerce Analytics Include These 5 Metrics?

 3. Ensure your application performs well on all types of devices

 In years long past, the eCommerce experience was essentially limited to one key outlet: a PC.
 In today’s modern technological climate, however, users are visiting your site on any one of hundreds of different devices.
-Some users may be visiting on a smartphone or a tablet, an Internet-connected television set or even a video game console with a Web browser like the Sony PlayStation 4 or the Microsoft Xbox One.
+Some users may be visiting on a smartphone or a tablet, an Internet-connected television set, or even a video game console with a Web browser like the Sony PlayStation 4 or the Microsoft Xbox One.

 Your content could load differently (for better or worse) on any one of these devices, which is why you want to pay equal attention to all of them to avoid leaving someone out in the cold.
 As a result, you need to get an idea of which devices your end users are viewing your application on to provide everyone with an equally good experience across the board.

 Some analytics tools like Google Analytics give you insight into the devices users are accessing your application from.
-Keep an eye on these metrics, and make sure your application is optimized to perform on mobile, tablet, and any other devices your visitors are using.
+Keep an eye on these metrics, and make sure your application is optimized to perform on a mobile, tablet, and any other devices your visitors are using.

 4. Customize your in-page content based on user activity

 In-page content is also commonly referred to as event tracking.
 The good news is that these types of metrics are customizable to fit the needs of your business in much the same way your goal completions are.
-If your eCommerce app has video content that is integral to the end user experience, for example, you should be tracking which visitors are clicking to play the video and which aren’t even scrolling down your page past the navigation bar.
+If your eCommerce app has video content that is integral to the end-user experience, for example, you should be tracking which visitors are clicking to play the video and which aren’t even scrolling down your page past the navigation bar.